Asumah Abubakar: Club career

+Despite this heroic feat, he barely featured for the club in his second season, making just seven appearances and one start during the first half of the season.
+On 7 January 2025, his contract with Grasshoppers was terminated by mutual consent.

+On 12 February 2025, he signed for Brisbane Roar in the Australian A-League.
+On 25 June 2025, Brisbane Roar announced that Abubakar would be departing the club after rejecting a new contract.

+In October 2025, Abubakar joined Maltese Premier League club Birkirkara.

 International career

 Having acquired Portuguese citizenship, Abubakar chose to represent that country.
 On 16 June 2016, he was selected for a 23-man preliminary list for the 2016 UEFA European Under-19 Championship and also made the final squad, scoring in a 4–3 group stage win over the hosts Germany.
 Shortly after, however, after doubts arose regarding his eligibility, the Portuguese Football Federation opted to immediately remove him from the competition pending further approval.